hyperledger-labs/documentation-template/docs/contributing/reporting-a-bug.md

 # Reporting a Bug

-To report a bug, find the related repository and open an issue there.
+To report a bug, submit an issue in our public [issue tracker].

 When reporting an issue, please provide as much detail as possible about how to reproduce it.
 If possible, explain how to reproduce the issue.
 Details are very helpful.
 Please include the following information: